 Iron sharpens iron

 What does coaching offer women in church leadership?

 Proverbs 27:17 says: “As iron sharpens iron, so one person sharpens another.”

 One critical issue facing some ministry leaders today is isolation.
-This may be due to painful experiences associated with criticism, betrayal of confidences, or simply the overwhelm of the needs of your ministry and congregation.
+This may be due to painful experiences associated with criticism, betrayal of confidences, or simply the overwhelm of the needs of your ministry.

 How do you tackle isolation?